Dirt-Road-Development/sfuel-distribution-contract/README.md

 ### Setup Environment

 Edit the .env file that was created using VIM ```vim .env```, Nano ```nano .env```, or your favorite editor or IDE.
-The .env file after running the setup scripts should look identical to the example found at (.env/example).
+The .env file after running the setup scripts should look identical to the example found [here](.env/example).

 ```
 # Private Key - DO NOT SHARE - Should NOT start with 0x